The Salamander Flat Loop is a long-time classic for bikers in northern

 up the Loop road, turning right into the Timpooneke Campground to catch the trail.
 The

-trail provides a good riding surface even with several inches of snow.
+trail provides a good riding surface even with a few inches of snow.
+Once

 men ride in the snow.